 The Company accounts for income taxes in accordance with Statement of Financial Accounting Standards ("SFAS") No. 109, "Accounting for Income Taxes".
 This statement requires the use of the asset and liability method of accounting for income taxes.
-Under the asset and liability method.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Fiscal Years Ended January 31, 2004, January 29, 2005 and January 28, 2006 Dollars in thousands, unless otherwise indicated deferred taxes are determined based on the difference between the financial reporting and tax bases of assets and liabilities using enacted tax rates in effect in the years in which the differences are expected to reverse.
+Under the asset and liability method, deferred taxes are determined based on the difference between the financial reporting and tax bases of assets and liabilities using enacted tax rates in effect in the years in which the differences are expected to reverse.
 The provision for income taxes includes taxes currently payable and deferred taxes resulting from the tax effects of temporary differences between the financial statement and tax bases of assets and liabilities.